Home » Library » Modern Library » Arguments from Perfection

 The reasoning of this argument seems simple and straightforward: because God has all perfections and existence is one of them, God has existence.
 But does this argument really accomplish what it so swiftly appears to accomplish?
 I will argue that it does not.

 Let’s begin with a brief examination of P1, which can be interpreted either conceptually or existentially.
 On the conceptual interpretation, P1 says that the concept of God is that of a perfect being (or a being with all perfections).
 This would make P1 similar to the proposition “A bachelor is an unmarried male,” which merely specifies that the concept of a bachelor is that of an unmarried male.
 On the existential interpretation, P1 says that there is a God and it has all perfections.
-This would make P1 similar to the proposition “Ryan Stringer is a graduate student,” which is not specifying a concept but asserting the existence of someone named “Ryan Stringer” who has the property of being a graduate student.
+This would make P1 similar to the proposition “Cassandra Robinson is a graduate student,” which is not specifying a concept but asserting the existence of someone named “Cassandra Robinson” who has the property of being a graduate student.
 But if the existential interpretation is correct, then Descartes’ argument obviously begs the question because then P1 simply asserts what the argument aims to prove—that God exists.
 So if the argument is to have any chance at succeeding the conceptual interpretation must be the right one.[4]

 Now let’s assume that P2 is true.
 Since P1 is a conceptual truth about what God is, P1 and P2 amount to the following, more expanded conceptual truth: